18 Tips For A More Painless Ear-Piercing Experience

 • Fever or Generally Feeling Unwell

-While painful and unsightly, don’t get too concerned as most ear piercing infections are relatively mild and can be treated at home with a low-maintenance routine that incorporates OTC treatments, everyday products (like ice and sea salt solution) and natural skincare ingredients, like Zensa Healing Cream.
-Continue reading to learn more about how to treat an infected ear piercing.
+While painful and unsightly, don’t get too concerned as most ear piercing infections are relatively mild and can be treated at home with a low-maintenance routine that incorporates OTC treatments, everyday products (like ice and sea salt solution) and natural skincare ingredients, like Zensa Healing Cream

 All Entries